 On one hand, dating can be fun and exhilarating.
 On the other, it can be utterly, soul-crushingly maddening—and that's especially true in the digital age.
 If only there were some sort of way to make dating easier, some sort of secret code that allowed you to peek into the mind of the person across the table from you…Alas, technology hasn't provided that yet.
 But there's always the next best thing: knowledge.
 Speaking to relationship experts and dating coaches, we've collected some valuable insight from guys looking for love to make the whole endeavor smoother (and more fun, too).
 Read on as we reveal highly classified dating secrets moves that men have kept close to the vest—until now.

 1. He secretly wants to split the bill.

-Generations of social conditioning—not to mention the wildly outdated “gentleman’s code”—would have you believe that a man should always, no matter the circumstances, pay for the first date.
-And, sure, that’s the classy move (especially given the very real pay gap that exists between genders).
-But if you’re regularly going on first dates, paying the full bill can start to be a drain on the bank account.
+Generations of social conditioning—not to mention the wildly outdated "gentleman's code"—would have you believe that a man should always, no matter the circumstances, pay for the first date.
+And, sure, that's the classy move (especially given the very real pay gap that exists between genders).
+But if you're regularly going on first dates, paying the full bill can start to drain your bank account.